-Further, Petitioner has established persuasively that a person of ordinary skill in the art would have found it obvious to select one of the recited antioxidants in claims 3 and 16 that is listed in the Handbook, and/or specifically disclosed in Rosin or Ebert.
-Doing so would have amounted to combining a familiar element according to a known method to yield no more than a predictable result.
+For similar reasons previously discussed, we are persuaded that Petitioner has established that the preponderance of the evidence shows that the combination of Enz, the Handbook, Ebert, and Kissel would have provided a reason to a person of ordinary skill in the art at the time of the invention to add an antioxidant to the composition disclosed by Enz.
+Further, Petitioner has established persuasively that it would have been obvious to a person of ordinary skill in the art to add a release liner, as taught by each of Ebert and Kissel, to the transdermal patch disclosed by Enz.
+On the current record, doing so would have amounted to combining a familiar element according to a known method to yield no more than a predictable result.
 See KSR Int'l Co., 550 U.S. at 416.

-Accordingly, we conclude that the preponderance of the evidence establishes that claims 3 and 16 would have been obvious over the combination of Enz, the Handbook, Rosin, and Ebert under 35 U.S.C. § 103(a).
+Accordingly, we conclude that the preponderance of the evidence establishes that claim 8 would have been obvious over the combination of Enz, the Handbook and Ebert or Kissel.